Policosanol: benefits, dosage, contraindications

 Effects of policosanol and lovastatin on lipid profile and lipid peroxidation in patients with dyslipidemia associated with type 2 diabetes mellitus

-A comparison of the effects of D-003 and policosanol (5 and 10 mg/day) in patients with type II hypercholesterolemia: a randomized, double-blinded study
+A comparison of the effects of D-003 and policosanol (5 and 10 mg/day) in patients with type II hypercholesterolemia: a randomized, double-blind study

 Antiplatelet effects of policosanol (20 and 40 mg/day) in healthy volunteers and dyslipidemic patients